Valor AthleticsGo Valor Knights!

 Track & Field

 High School Track & Field athletes will compete in the OSAA Valley 10 League.
 It is a great sport for athletes at all levels and varying abilities to be part of and have fun while competing.
-Practices be two times a week and additional training outside of practice will be encouraged but not required.
-Our first year we will seek to put a light meet schedule together with area private schools in the OSAA Valley 10 League.
-See the website for a listing of those schools.
+Practices be two to five times a week and additional training outside of practice will be encouraged but not required.
+We seek to put a light meet schedule together with area private schools in the OSAA Valley 10 League.
+See the OSAA website for a listing of those schools.